MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaMarkUserMailFolderChildFolderMessageAsNotJunk.md

 Mark a message as not junk.
 This API removes the sender from the list of blocked senders and moves the message to the **Inbox** folder, when **moveToInbox** is `true`.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgMarkUserMailFolderChildFolderMessageAsNotJunk](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgMarkUserMailFolderChildFolderMessageAsNotJunk?view=graph-powershell-v1.0)

 ## SYNTAX

 ### MarkExpanded (Default)